yasoob/personal_blog/content/posts/how-to-efficiently-reorder-or-rerank-items-in-database.md

 draft: false
 categories: ['programming', 'database']
 featured_image: "/images/reorder-items/header.png"
 teaser: "Ever wondered how Jira and Trello store the order of tasks or issues?
-How they can efficiently reorder items in the database even when there are a million items?
-In this article, you will learn all about reordering and/or reranking and how to store the order information in the database to facilitate efficient reordering."
+How they can effortlessly reorder items in the database even when there are a million items?
+In this article, you will gain an understanding of reordering and reranking techniques and how to store order information in the database to facilitate efficient reordering."
 ---